Everything you need to know to start bouldering

 What is bouldering?

 Unlike sport climbing (which involves the use of ropes and harnesses), bouldering is the cool and casual member of the rock-climbing family, needing minimal gear and experience.
-It began as a method of training for climbing on big walls, and has evolved into its own sport; with its participants ranging from casual climbers to professional athletes competing in the Olympics (alongside a couple other disciplines of climbing).
+It began as a method of training for climbing on big walls, and has evolved into its own sport; with its participants ranging from casual climbers to professional athletes competing in the Olympics.
 Bouldering walls tend to be about 4.5 meters tall, and indoor walls will always have some sort of cushioned landing.

 Why you should do it?